fchastanet/bash-tools-framework/CompileCommand.md

 - `<fileToCompile>` the relative or absolute path to compile into one file

+**Options note:**
+Prefer using .framework-config file, to set the compiler options as it makes them more reusable.

 **Options:**

 - `--help,-h` prints this help and exits